I’m Allergic to Everything! | OlsonND.com

 What Does Diet Have to do with Allergies?

-The first question that pops into most people’s head when I tell them to try a diet for their allergies is: what does a diet have to do with allergies?
-After all, they may be allergic to something in your environment.
-Environmental allergies happens to a lot of people in spring when there are dramatic increases in pollen, but it can also occur in winter when we are spending more time inside and there is less fresh air in the house.
-But there are good reasons why, even if you have environmental allergies that you would want to try the allergy elimination diet:
+Environmental allergies happen to a lot of people in spring when there are dramatic increases in pollen, but it can also occur in winter when we are spending more time inside and there is less fresh air in the house.

 The key to understanding using diet to control your allergies are these points:

 • The first is that there is very little you can do to change the outside world.
 Yes, you can stay inside when the pollen counts are high, but what if your problem is the mold in the house?
 Food allergies are something you can change easily: simply avoid the food and you solve the problem.
-By reducing your food allergies, you are reducing the overall “allergic load” on your body, so that when you do encounter environmental allergies, they are less likely to impact you.
+By reducing your food allergies, you are reducing the overall “allergic load” on your body, so that when you encounter environmental allergies, they are less likely to impact you.

 • The second reason why using diet works to reduce allergies has to do with your immune system.
-Most people are unaware that over 80 percent of the immune system is located surrounding the digestive system.
+Most people are unaware that over 80 percent of the immune system is located surrounding their digestive system.
 This makes sense because, when you eat foods, you are bringing the outside world into your body and your body has to determine whether this “outside world” or food is safe or not.
-When you are constantly eating foods that you are allergic to, you cause your immune system to become hyper-aware – leading to a more allergic you.
+When you are constantly eating foods that you are allergic to, you cause your immune system to become hyper-aware, leading to a more allergic you.

 Food Allergies and Food Intolerance